jjaard/add-to-autopilot/README.md

-# add-to-autopilot
+# Add To Autopilot
-Script for adding Windows to Autopilot
+Scripts for adding Windows to Autopilot